hashicorp/vault/website/source/api/secret/identity/tokens.html.md

 ```

 ## Read Active Public Keys
-Query this path to retrieve the public portion of named keys which are able to verify signed tokens.
-Clients can use this to validate the authenticity of an OIDC token.
+Query this path to retrieve the public portion of named keys.
+Clients can use this to validate the authenticity of an identity token.

 ### Sample Request